arielocallaghan/V2_Cipparone_Niva_OCallaghan_EDA_Finalproject/README.md

 ## Quality assurance/quality control

-The team has worked together to check each others others data and analysis.
-The complete data and other wrangling procedures have been discussed and QA/QC'ed by one other team member.
+The team has worked together to check each others work.
+The complete data frames and other wrangling procedures have been discussed and QA/QC'ed by one other team member.
 Additionally, we have looked at each others analysis and outputs and helped each other with results interpretation.